soonick/soonick.github.io/_posts/2019-11-06-cpp-value-categories.md

 <!--more-->

 There are two values in this expression.
 On the left of the `=` sign we have `number`.
 On the right, we have `7`. `number` has a memory location associated to it, and it will be filled with the value 7.
-The `7` on the right doesn't have a memory access associated to it.
+The `7` on the right doesn't have a memory address associated to it.
 It is part of the program, but we can't really get its memory address.

 An expression like the one above, expects the left side of the `=` sign to be an lvalue.
 That's the reason something like this doesn't work: